-A series of deep-blue light-emitting copolymers with emission peak at 455 nm and narrow full width at half-maximum (FWHM) of about 40 nm were synthesized by incorporating a small amount of 10-(4-hexylphenyl)-10H-phenoxazine (PO) unit into the backbone of poly(9,9-dioctylfluorene).
-All the copolymers exhibit good thermal stability, high photoluminescent quantum yield and appropriate electrochemical energy level.
-The copolymer PF-TD2PO1 which contains 1 mol% PO unit shows maximum luminous efficiency (LEmax) of 3.07 cd A-1 and 5.18 cd A-1 based on single-layer and double-layer devices, respectively, with deep-blue Commission Internationale de L’E´clairage (CIE) coordinates of (0.15, 0.11).
-To improve the hole transport of emissive layer, a hole transport molecule N-([1,1’-biphenyl]-4-yl)-9,9-dimethyl-N-(4-(9-phenyl-9H-carbazo-yl)-phenyl)-9H-fluorene-2-amine (BCFN) was blended into PF-TD2PO1.
-As a result, the champion electroluminescence performance with a low turn-on voltage of 3.0 V, a superior LEmax of 6.20 cd A-1 (corresponding to a maximum external quantum efficiency of 6.22%), an unprecedented luminance of 44685 cd m-2 and deep-blue CIE coordinates of (0.15, 0.11) was obtained from blended PF-TD2PO1:BCFN light emitting device.
-Of particular importance is that PF-TD2PO1:BCFN based device exhibits very slow efficiency roll-off and more than 14 times enhanced lifetime compared with the devices without BCFN.
+A series of deep-blue light-emitting copolymers with an emission peak at 455 nm and narrow full width at half-maximum (FWHM) of about 40 nm were synthesized by incorporating a small amount of 10-(4-hexylphenyl)-10H-phenoxazine (PO) unit into the backbone of poly(9,9-dioctylfluorene).
+All the copolymers exhibit good thermal stability, high photoluminescent quantum yield and appropriate electrochemical energy levels.
+The copolymer PF-TD2PO1 which contains 1 mol% PO unit shows a maximum luminous efficiency (LEmax) of 3.07 cd A−1 and 5.18 cd A−1 based on single-layer and double-layer devices, respectively, with deep-blue Commission Internationale de L’E’clairage (CIE) coordinates of (0.15, 0.11).
+To improve the hole transport of the emissive layer, a hole transport molecule N-([1,1′-biphenyl]-4-yl)-9,9-dimethyl-N-(4-(9-phenyl-9H-carbazo-yl)-phenyl)-9H-fluorene-2-amine (BCFN) was blended into PF-TD2PO1.
+As a result, the best electroluminescence performance with a low turn-on voltage of 3.0 V, a superior LEmax of 6.20 cd A−1 (corresponding to a maximum external quantum efficiency of 6.22%), an unprecedented luminance of 44 685 cd m−2 and deep-blue CIE coordinates of (0.15, 0.11) were obtained from the blended PF-TD2PO1:BCFN light emitting device.
+It is particularly important that PF-TD2PO1:BCFN based devices exhibit very slow efficiency roll-off and a more than 14 times enhanced lifetime compared with the devices without BCFN.
 The results indicate the great potential of this class of copolymers for application in solution processed deep-blue light-emitting diodes with high efficiency and long lifetime.

 - This article is part of the themed collection: 2019 Journal of Materials Chemistry C HOT Papers